People sometimes ask about me. You can find more of me on my WordPress profile, or on Facebook via this blog.

 This may be the sequel to The Love Triangle, but I’ll be honest.
 I haven’t read Professor Hammerschmidt-Hummel’s books about Shakespeare, or the Dark Lady.

-And Elizabeth Vernon is a Dark Lady.
-Among others.
+And Elizabeth Vernon is the Dark Lady.

 The child is a girl (Lady Penelope Wriothesley) who marries into the Spencer family.
 One of her descendants (Lady Diana Spencer) marries Prince Charles.

 That means Prince William and Prince Harry are descended from Shakespeare rather than the Earl of Southampton.
 Among many others, of course.

 An alternative theory is that the Earl of Southampton is the son of Elizabeth I.

 It must have been a difficult labour because she never shows him special favour, apart from not cutting off his head when she has reason to.
 Any parent can identify with that.